javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/rules.md

 This rule is still available for now, but the recommended way to manage external dependencies is through the `boundaries/element-types` rule, which allows you to specify allowed external dependencies directly in the rules by using the `origin` and `source` properties.
 This legacy rule will eventually be removed, so it is recommended to migrate your configuration to `boundaries/element-types` as soon as possible.
 :::

-See the [documentation for the `boundaries/external` rule](./external.md) for more details.
+See the [documentation for the `boundaries/external` rule](./external.mdx) for more details.

 ### Private elements

 This rule ensures that elements cannot import the children of another element.
 When element B is a child of element A, B becomes a “private” element of A, and only A is allowed to use it.

 :::warning
-This rule is still available for now, but the recommended way to manage private elements is through the `boundaries/element-types` rule, which allows you to define rules based on the relationship between elements types, including parent-child relationships.
+This rule is still available for now, but the recommended way to manage private elements is through the `boundaries/element-types` rule, which allows you to define rules based on the relationship between elements, including parent-child relationships.
 This legacy rule will eventually be removed, so it is recommended to migrate your configuration to `boundaries/element-types` as soon as possible.
 :::

-See the [documentation for the `boundaries/no-private` rule](./no-private.md) for more details.
+See the [documentation for the `boundaries/no-private` rule](./no-private.mdx) for more details.